NiYuan224/draft-liu-oauth-cross-domain-txn-token/draft-liu-cross-domain-txn-token.md

 * Mode B: Direct Txn-Token Exchange.
 Workload A in Trust Domain I exchanges its local Txn-Token with its own AS for a Txn-JAG that targets the TTS in Trust Domain II.
 Then, Workload A presents the Txn-JAG directly to Endpoint B, and Endpoint B exchanges the Txn-JAG with the local TTS to obtain a new Txn-Token in Trust Domain II, thereby eliminating the intermediate round trips for the access token.

 The following subsections focus on the logical orchestration and context propagation of these workflows.
-Definitions for the request and response formats are detailed in [Section 4](#reqs).
+Definitions for the request and response formats are detailed in {{reqs}}.

 ## Mode A: Indirect Txn-Token Exchange